asyncapi/learning-paths/100-level-AsyncAPI-Intro/intro.md

-Eve, a programming genius with a knack for solving diverse problems and helping others lives at Optimists Lane 7,  [placeholder for planet].
+Eve, a programming genius with a knack for solving diverse problems and helping others lives at Optimists Lane 7, Capuccinova.

 It's 6 a.m. on a Monday, and pleasant Lofi music goes off, waking her up.